'Old Motorcycle' by Ernest Zacharevic

 To begin the journey of getting to know our island’s street art, you must first visit two murals.
 These are not difficult to find as both are painted along a weatherbeaten wall of Ah Quee Street.
 There are many alleys around this vicinity, so keep an eye on their Paris-green signage leading to the said street.

 Follow your trusty map and you’ll soon encounter the first mural of a little boy, restraining his pet tyrannosaurus from munching on an unsuspecting teenaged boy on his motorbike.
-This medium-scale piece was a commissioned masterpiece by Lithuanian artist Ernest Zacharevic who shot to social network fame due to his portfolio of murals – drafted and painted during a point in George Town Festival 2012.
+This medium-scale piece was a commissioned masterpiece by Lithuanian artist Ernest Zacharevic who shot to social network fame from his portfolio of murals – drafted and painted during a point in George Town Festival 2012.

 From there, a few paces forward, along the same street, you’ll find a new, contrasting work.
 Little is known about the artist who painted this second mural of a half-faced Chinese opera beauty whose features are gorily scraped to the bones.